Attractions

 Beirut Souks, Lebanon

-Beirut Souks, Beirut - 17.7 km
+Beirut Souks, Beirut

 The Beirut Souks is a major commercial district in Beirut Central District.
 With over 200 shops spread on a 128,000 sq m. it is Beirut's largest shopping area.
 Beirut Souks are yet another architectural achievement, where the practicality of modern designs embraces historical and cultural heritage.
 The Souks turned into an “open area” offering a unique journey that takes the visitor far beyond the shopping mall experience.